cFocusWeb/blanchette-website/content/singles/contact.en.md

 ---
 # We are listening

 If you have any questions, comments or suggestions about any of our banners, please complete the form below or call us.
-We will answer you with pleasure !
+We will answer you with pleasure!